Strathpine West State School music program caters for all students regardless

 instruments (including Bass Guitar) and from Year 3 for string instruments.
 Children

-are given one lesson per week during school time.
+are given one lesson on one instrument only, per week during school time.

 As the students progress, they are expected to perform with one of the school

 ensembles.
 The experienced Brass, Woodwind, Percussion and Bass Guitar students